kempff/python-solar/README.md

     * Add 'viewer' user with password 'grafana123' under 'Server admin' -> 'Users' menu
     * Add the connection to the solardb Influx database
     * Select 'Import' in the 'Create' menu and upload the JSON files in the 'grafana' directory of the project
+* To set default dashboard:
+    * Logon as an admin and under Grafana Menu > Main Org > Preferences you can set the home dashboard for your organization.

 ### USB